-London & Associated Properties PLC ("LAP" or the "Group") is a main market listed group which invests in and manages industrial and retail property in the UK.
-LAP owns £60.0 million of property and seeks to create environments where tenants can thrive.
+London & Associated Properties PLC ("LAP" or the "Group") is a main market listed group which invests in and manages UK industrial and retail property.
+LAP owns £46.1 million of property and seeks to create environments where tenants can thrive.